Simogh67/Binary-imbalanced-classification-/README.md

 * data_processing.py: This class is for the ETL process of data.
 * classifiers.py: This class generates classifiers bagging, random forest, KNN, and logistic regression.
 * bank.csv: This csv file contains the dataset.
-* Bank-marketing.ipynb: This notebook contains data analysis and data visualization of the dataset.
 * cnn.py: This class generates the CNN classifier.
 * ensemble.py: This class generates a classifier based on ensemble learning.
 * cross_validation.py: This class computes f1 score of the classifiers via the cross-validation approach.